daazz/fetchconfig/README.md

 OPTIONS
 =======

-	The modules CiscoIOS, CiscoCAT and CiscoASA recognize the following options:
+	The modules CiscoIOS, CiscoCAT, CiscoASA and CiscoPIX recognize the following options:

 	pass		A mandatory option, specifies the login password.